-These applications relate to the addressing of new properties currently been developed, this also includes conversions of flats to single dwellings or vice versa.
+These applications relate to the addressing of new properties currently being developed, this also includes conversions of flats to single dwellings or vice versa.

 You can apply to add a house name to a numbered property or to change an existing house name.

 On unnumbered streets, it's essential that houses have officially allocated names.
 The name shouldn't repeat the name of the road or that of any house or building in the area.

 Royal Mail is responsible for allocating postcodes to addresses but it won't issue postcodes without first receiving notification from us that addresses have been allocated to the properties concerned.
 Royal Mail can deal with postcode queries.